xcart/xcart-docs/_pages/devs_en/basics/understanding_models.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2015-04-17 00:00'
-title: Models and entities
+title: Understanding models and entities
 identifier: ref_wmExvPDD
-updated_at: 2015-04-17 00:00
-layout: article_with_sidebar
-lang: en
 order: 20
 categories:
   - Developer docs
   - Demo module
   - Demo script
+published: true
 ---
 ## Introduction

 X-Cart primarily works with **Model** objects.
 For instance, product, category, order, image, user are all Model objects.
 This article gives an introduction to what is Model classes and how to work with them.